mayankbisht1/Research-buddy/README.md

 `git clone <https://github.com/username/repository.git>`

 ### Step 2: Create a new file .env
-Build a .env file in the project's main directory using the touch command `touch .env`
+Build a .env file in the project's main directory using the touch command `touch.env`

 ### Step 3: Using windows